Interactive-NCA/nca-backend/README.md

 ## 📝 Usage

 The backend provides a simple API for generating Zelda levels using an archive of trained NCA models.
-To check all the endpoints in a swagger UI you can navigate to `http://localhost:8000/docs`
+To check all the endpoints in a swagger UI you can navigate to `http://localhost:8000/docs`.
+The main endpoint is `/generate`

 ## 🌐 Deployment